SixSq/old.sixsq.github.com/_products-and-services/nuvla-io/features/5_security.md

 icon: fa-user-secret
 ---

-Nuvla enables end-to-end security controls from the edge to the cloud, and back, using VPN, identity and access management, as well as integrity enforcement.
-Nuvla can also integrate with enterprise authentication services and federated identity solutions.
+Nuvla.io enables end-to-end security controls from the edge to the cloud, and back, using VPN, identity and access management, as well as integrity enforcement.
+Nuvla.io can also integrate with enterprise authentication services and federated identity solutions.